 We know that the stubborn residue left behind after sticker removal is frustrating, and often time-consuming to clear up - even with our handy tips.

 To save you the hassle next time, why not try our Removable Adhesive stickers?
-These low-tack designs are perfect for those stickers you don’t need to have up for a long period of time.
+These low-tack designs are perfect for those custom stickers you don’t need to have up for a long period of time.
 Contact us today to find out more.